MemMAP/C-MemMAP/README.md

 ### Preprocessing

-Then run `python3 ./prep_concac.py 200000`, where the argument is the length of deltas sequences.
+Run `python3 ./prep_concac.py 200000`, where the argument is the length of deltas sequences.

 ### Training and Testing